 This is a difficult question to answer.
 Some breeds of cat are more talkative than others.
 The Siamese and Bengal breeds are both well-known talkers.
-We share our home with a domestic shorthair cat who is a constant chirper, in fact, she had already been named Melody when we adopted her.
+We share our home with a domestic shorthair cat who is a constant chirper she had already been named Melody when we adopted her.

 It could also be considered excessive if the cat’s behaviour changes.
-A cat who is usually quiet and suddenly starts meowing a lot more then it could be considered excessive.
+A cat who is usually quiet and suddenly starts meowing a lot more then it could be regarded as excessive.

 New kitten: If you have just obtained your kitten it may meow excessively for the first few days.
 Leaving his mother and siblings and moving into a new house with new owners is a huge change to your kitten.

 Loss of a companion: Cats are sensitive creatures and form close bonds with their owners and other pets in the household.
 If there are changes to the family dynamics, such as a separation, or the loss of an animal, this may cause your cat to meow more than usual.

 Moving house: Again, this is a significant change for your cat and may result in it becoming more vocal.

 Attention seeking: Excessive vocalisation may be a result of your cat is feeling lonely or not receiving enough attention from his owner.

 Outside influences: A neighbourhood cat coming onto your cat’s territory.